-The true price of FOAMED.
+The true price of FOAMED

-I recently received an email from a potential Medmastery teacher who was interested in doing a course with us, but ultimately declined.
-In the email, he explained that "I love what you guys are doing but I don't want a course of mine to be locked behind a paywall.
-I'm all about FOAMED now."
+I recently received an email from a potential Medmastery teacher who was interested in doing a course with us, but who ultimately declined.
+In the email he explained, I love what you guys are doing but I don't want a course of mine to be locked behind a paywall.
+I'm all about FOAMED now.

 Ahhh...
 FOAMED.
 Free Online Access Medical Education.

-But, as with all good things, there are a few caveats.
-And unfortunately, FOAMED has a couple of serious ones.
+But (as with all good things) there are a few caveats and, unfortunately, FOAMED has a couple of serious ones.

 So how much is Google costing the FOAMED community?

-So let's do a little thought experiment.
-Let's assume that every day around 1 million FOAMED videos get watched on Youtube.
-I think this is by no means exaggerated.
-My feeling is that the true number is probably even higher.
-Let's assume that 500,000 of these Youtube videos carry an ad.
-Let's assume that 35% or 175,000 of these are being "viewed".
-If Youtube receives an average of $0.2 from the advertisers per view, that amounts to $35,000 per day...every day.
-So throughout the year, Youtube alone can easily make $12,775,000 on the FOAMED community and again, it’s likely to be much, much more.
+Let's do a little thinking experiment.
+Let's assume that every day about one million FOAMED videos get watched on YouTube (I believe this number is by no means exaggerated, and my feeling is that the true number is probably even higher).
+Let's assume that 500,000 of these YouTube videos carry an ad.
+Let's also assume that 35% or 175,000 of these ads are being viewed.
+If YouTube receives an average of $0.2 from the advertisers per view, that amounts to $35,000 per day, every day.
+So, throughout the year, YouTube alone can easily make $12,775,000 from the FOAMED community and again, it’s likely to be much, much more.

-“But at least it’s free!
-Isn’t it?”
+But at least it’s free!
+Isn’t it?

 Michael Grippi MD shooting a course for Medmastery.

-Building exceptional educational programs requires financial backing to pay for the teachers, designers, accreditors, developers, and IT infrastructure that comes with it.
-At Medmastery, our mission is to "Improve the health of millions by empowering clinicians through affordable, world-class education".
+Building exceptional educational programs requires financial backing to pay for the teachers, designers, accreditors, developers, and IT infrastructure that all comes with it.
+At Medmastery, our mission is to improve the health of millions by empowering clinicians through affordable, world-class education.
 It's not just a paywall.
-It's a team of super-talented designers and content experts that help clinical teachers to produce outstanding, beautiful and affordable online courses.
+It's a team of super-talented designers and content experts that help clinical teachers to produce high-quality, professionally outstanding, beautiful, and affordable online courses.
 The money that's spent on a Medmastery subscription is used entirely to support our team, our teachers, and their families.

 Mak Moyaedi MD checking out the clips for his new Medmastery course.